figo2001/Regression-Project/README.md

-# House Price Prediction Regression Project with Ridge, Lasso, and Elastic Net 🏠🏚
+# Regression Project with Ridge, Lasso, and Elastic Net 🏠🏚

 This project aims to build a regression model from scratch using Ridge, Lasso, and Elastic Net regularization techniques.
 Additionally, it involves data cleaning, exploration, and visualization to enhance model accuracy.